ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   adversely impact security and privacy.
-If the DNS client has enabled opportunistic privacy profile for DoT and the identity of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.
+If the DNS client has enabled opportunistic privacy profile for DoT and the identity of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the "s" field and other parts of the response.

-* Opportunistic discovery {{?I-D.ietf-add-ddr}}, where only the IP address is validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.
+* Opportunistic discovery {{?I-D.ietf-add-ddr}}, where only the IP address is validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the "s" field and other parts of the response.

 * If a DNS client has enabled strict privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server.
 In doing so, this mitigates both